smart-data-models/dataModel.S4BLDG/Compressor/doc/spec.md

       x-ngsi:
         type: Property
     hasHotGasBypass:
-      description: 'Property.
-Whether or not hot gas bypass is provided for the compressor.
-TRUE = Yes, FALSE = No.'
+      description: 'Whether or not hot gas bypass is provided for the compressor.
+TRUE = Yes, FALSE = No'
       type: boolean
       x-ngsi:
         type: Property
     hasManufacturer:
-      description: 'Property.
-A relationship identifying the manufacturer of an entity (e.g., device).
-The value is expected to be a string or a string with language tag.'
+      description: 'A relationship identifying the manufacturer of an entity (e.g., device).
+The value is expected to be a string or a string with language tag'
       type: string
       x-ngsi:
         type: Property
     hasModel:
-      description: 'Property.
-A relationship identifying the model of an entity (e.g., device).
-The value is expected to be a string or a string with language tag.'
+      description: 'A relationship identifying the model of an entity (e.g., device).
+The value is expected to be a string or a string with language tag'
       type: string
       x-ngsi:
         type: Property
     id:
-      anyOf: &compressor_-_properties_-_iscontainedinbuildingspace_-_anyof
+      anyOf:
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
+          x-ngsi:
+            type: Property
       description: Unique identifier of the entity
       x-ngsi:
         type: Property
     idealCapacity:
-      description: 'Property.
-Compressor capacity under ideal conditions.
-Usually measured in Watts (W, J/s).'
+      description: 'Compressor capacity under ideal conditions.
+Usually measured in Watts (W, J/s)'
       type: number
       x-ngsi:
         type: Property
     idealShaftPower:
-      description: 'Property.
-Compressor shaft power under ideal conditions.
-Usually measured in Watts (W, J/s).'
+      description: 'Compressor shaft power under ideal conditions.
+Usually measured in Watts (W, J/s)'
       type: number
       x-ngsi:
         type: Property
     impellerDiameter:
-      description: Property.
-Diameter of compressor impeller - used to scale performance of geometrically similar compressors.
-Usually measured in millimeters (mm).
+      description: Diameter of compressor impeller - used to scale performance of geometrically similar compressors.
+Usually measured in millimeters (mm)
       type: number
       x-ngsi:
         type: Property
     isContainedInBuildingSpace:
-      anyOf: *compressor_-_properties_-_iscontainedinbuildingspace_-_anyof
+      anyOf:
+        - description: Identifier format of any NGSI entity
+          maxLength: 256
+          minLength: 1
+          pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+          type: string
+          x-ngsi:
+            type: Property
+        - description: Identifier format of any NGSI entity
+          format: uri
+          type: string
+          x-ngsi:
+            type: Property
-      description: Relationship.
-An entity used to define the physical spaces of the building.
+      description: An entity used to define the physical spaces of the building.
 A building space contains devices or building objects.
 (BuildingSpace)
       x-ngsi:
         type: Property
     isContainedInPhysicalObject:
-      anyOf: *compressor_-_properties_-_iscontainedinbuildingspace_-_anyof
+      anyOf:
+        - description: Identifier format of any NGSI entity
+          maxLength: 256
+          minLength: 1
+          pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+          type: string
+          x-ngsi:
+            type: Property
+        - description: Identifier format of any NGSI entity
+          format: uri
+          type: string
+          x-ngsi:
+            type: Property
-      description: Relationship.
-Any Object that has a proper space region.
+      description: Any Object that has a proper space region.
 (Definition extracted from DUL ontology) (PhysicalObject)
       x-ngsi:
         type: Property
     isSubSystemOf:
-      description: Relationship.
-A reference to a system(s) that this Physical Object is part of.
+      description: A reference to a system(s) that this Physical Object is part of
       items:
-        anyOf: *compressor_-_properties_-_iscontainedinbuildingspace_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: Property.
-Unique identifier of the entity
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Relationship
     location:
       description: 'Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon'
       oneOf:
-        - description: GeoProperty.
-Geojson reference to the item.
+        - description: Geojson reference to the item.
 Point
           properties:
             bbox:
               items: